 2. Counsel the children

 Children have an emotional connection with both parents in a close-knit family setup.
 At times, they never saw you argue, all of a sudden, there is a big change difficult to accept.

 Talk to the children to understand that it was never their fault.
 Uplift their low spirit by assuring them of your unconditional love with minimal changes.

 Of course, there may be significant changes, continuously, let them recognize it and take it positively.
 In extreme cases of signs of depression, seek a counselor to deal with negative feelings.

 Ensure that your kids have a healthy routine that does not include them being dragged in your tussles with the ex, and most importantly, don’t speak ill about your partner in front of them.

 3. Accept and move on with your life

 You have a lot of time at your disposal; if not well utilized, it is a source of negative thoughts.
-Make good use of the time to study or read a motivational book or enroll in a fitness group or follow your passion in hands-on skills.
+Make good use of this time to study or read a motivational book or enroll in a fitness group or follow your passion for hands-on skills.